-The Latera absorbable nasal implant is a minimally invasive procedure designed to reduce nasal airway obstruction (U.S. Food and Drug Administration, 2019).
-It received 510(k) approval from the U.S. Food and Drug Administration in 2016 based on a finding that it was substantially equivalent to legally marketed predicate devices.
+The Latera absorbable nasal implant received 510(k) premarket approval in 2016 based on a finding that it was substantially equivalent to legally marketed predicate devices.
 Latera is made of a polylactic acid copolymer that is placed within the nasal wall to support upper and lower lateral cartilage, reinforcing the nasal wall like traditional cartilage and polymer grafts.
 It may be implanted unilaterally or bilaterally under local anesthesia.
 After implantation, a fibrous capsule forms around the device, during which the implant retains integrity.
 Tissue continues to encapsulate the implant.
 Over time, the implant degrades and is absorbed.
-By 24 months after implantation, collagen replaces the implant.
+By 24 months after implantation, collagen replaces the implant (U.S. Food and Drug Administration, 2024).